albirrkarim/react-speech-highlight-demo/README.md

 ## E. Changelog

-Changelog contains information about new feature, fix bug, and what you should do when the version is update.
+Changelog contains information about new feature, improve accuracy, fix bug, and what you should do when the version is update.

 See [CHANGELOG.md](CHANGELOG.md)